swannodette/swannodette.github.com/_posts/2013-07-31-extracting-processes.md

 we shouldn't be blamed as traditional approaches do not make the boundaries clear.
 In the
 [last post](http://swannodette.github.io/2013/07/12/communicating-sequential-processes/)
-I alluded to the possibility that a [CSP](http://en.wikipedia.org/wiki/CSP) approach might provide opportunities to pull things apart and that there might be real value in such a separation of concerns.
+I alluded to the possibility that [CSP](http://en.wikipedia.org/wiki/CSP) provides opportunities to pull things apart and that there might be real value in such a separation of concerns.